 - Losses under personal names cannot be offset against other income.
 For companies losses can be carried forward.

 - Transferring property from personal names into company names may incur capital gains and gift tax.
 Proper planning is needed.
+Companies must also comply with thin capitalisation rules to prevent tax avoidance schemes.

 Expenses Deduction

 - Costs like interest, repairs, maintenance, insurance and agent fees are tax deductible against rental income.
+Services provided to employees, such as transportation and food, can also be tax-deductible.

 - Careful record keeping of expenses is important to reduce income tax.